Solutions for combating climate change and saving energy

 Reducing energy consumption in buildings and the public works sector

 In the building sector, the Arkema group developed Kynar Aquatec® resin, a water-based formulation used as an ingredient in white paint for cool roofs.
 In regions with lots of sunlight, cool roofs can sharply reduce the building cooling energy load.
-These paints, which have a much longer service life than conventional paints, earned the Arkema group the Pierre Potier prize in 2010.
+These paints, which have a much longer service life than conventional paints.

 The Arkema group also combats climate change by reducing greenhouse gas emissions from its own production plants.

 Arkema designs products concerned about preserving ozone layer and fighting greenhouse effect in compliance with all applicable laws and regulations.

 Worldwide co-leader of fluorinated gases, Arkema proposes a complete range of refrigerant fluids which answer these criteria.

 The third generation range (HFC Forane®) has a zero Ozone Depletion Potential (ODP) but still an incidence on greenhouse effect.